ShovanSaha2020/Markdown-Editor-2021/README.md

 The program works in the following way:
 1. It will ask the user to input a formatter name.
-2. If the formatter doesn't exist, it will print the following error message: "Unknown formatting type or command."
+2. If the formatter doesn't exist, it will print the following error message: `Unknown formatting type or command`.
 3. Then it will ask the user to input a text that will be applied to the formatter.
 4. It will save the text with the chosen formatter applied to it and print the markdown after that.
 Each time the program will print out the whole text in markdown accumulated so far.
 5. Available formatters:
 	* plain — a normal text without any formatting
-	* bold/italic — self-explanatory
+	* **bold**/*italic* — self-explanatory
-	* inline-code — for example, python editor.py
+	* inline-code — for example, `python editor.py`
 	* link — for example, google.com
-	* header — look at the header of this stage.
+	* header — look at the header of this file.
 	* unordered-list — this very list is an example of an unordered list
 	* ordered-list — a list with enumerated elements
 	* new-line — switches to the next line